 I’ll send you a brief form to complete, so you can confirm that you’re happy with the project.

-And if you’re feeling really generous, this is when you’ll fill in a feedback form and complete a short review of how you found working with me.
+And if you’re feeling really generous, this is when you’ll fill in a feedback form and write me a short testimonial.

 Your feedback is crucial to helping people (just like you) who need a copywriter but don’t know where to go or who to trust.

-While you’re completing the sign off and testimonial forms, I’ll have your copy professionally proofread.
-Then I’ll send you the error-free and word-perfect final version.
+While you’re completing the sign off and testimonial forms, I’ll have your copy professionally proofread then send you the error-free and word-perfect final version.

 Andddd…that’s a wrap!

 It’s time to reveal your sparkly, shiny copy to the world so it can work it’s magic.

 Other resources and blog posts you might find useful:

 - Blog: 11 (Interesting) Things You Don’t Need to Know About Me

 - My Portfolio